-Students and community members can access a complete Fitness Center within the Carter Hall building on the Fairfield campus.
+Students and community members can access a complete Fitness Center also within Alfond Recreation Center on the Alfond Campus.
 Here you will find a complete range of cardio, circuit, free weight and strength training equipment.
 Yoga mats can be found along with a smart tv to access music and workout videos with.
 Anyone planning to use the fitness center will need to fill out a fitness waiver form and have a validated KVCC id card activated to scan through the door.

-The Alfond Recreation Center, located on our Alfond campus, has many offerings for fitness and athletic related activities.
+The Alfond Recreation Center, has many offerings for fitness and athletic related activities.
 An exciting addition to the Recreation Center is a renovated racquetball court with a glass viewing area.
 Racquets, goggles and balls can be checked out during the staffed hours.
 Groups will want to contact the recreation center staff to reserve play time.
 Another great feature of the Alfond Recreation Center is a beautiful regulation size hardwood basketball court.
 With the ability to drop down side court hoops, this is an ideal location for pickup basketball games, small basketball tournaments, or full scale league and school games.
 Posts and nets can also be setup for indoor volleyball games, and the indoor baseball pitching net can be lowered for teams looking to practice pitching and batting during the winter months.
 Basketball, volleyball, and pitching equipment are available during staffed hours.